audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Windows (reported on): There have been reports of clicks during recording on some Windows XP systems using Audacity 1.3.4, where 1.2.6 had no problem.
-    It is not clear if 1.3.5 will have this issue or if it will occur on other operating systems.
+    It is not clear if current releases will have this issue or if it will occur on other operating systems.
 Users can help us by sending any reports of this problem to: audacity-devel@lists.sourceforge.net

  * Windows only: Audacity is incompatible with some professional sound cards